wiktordev/AppRTC-Kurento/readme.md

 	- add screensharing during a running call

 ###Nice2Haves
+- display download webrtc-plugin for non-webrtc browsers like safari and internet explorer.
 - improve busy messages if somebody starts a call (or wants to call somebody)
 - error-message-improvents
 	- if kurento connection cannot be established create better error message and send it to the client (which can see the detail)